HTL-Studently/docs/README.md

 This should generate files in the /site folder.
 These files are used by GitHub.
 The `mkdocs build` command does not start a preview server.

+GitHub Pages only uses static files from the 'main' branch.
+Changes on other branches, build or not, will not be shown on the Page.
 ---